You are here

 02. How do I select a mediator?

 03. What if counsel are unable to agree on a mediator?The ADR Administrator will assist parties with mediator selection when necessary.
-Contact Robyn Weinstein at firstname.lastname@example.org for further assistance.
+Contact the ADR Administrator at firstname.lastname@example.org for further assistance.

 04. Do I need to submit a brief for the purposes of mediation?